airdenis/log_analysis/README.md

 This project runs on pyhon3 and postgresql on ubuntu viraual env.(I highly recomend to use vagrant and to run vagrant up using Vagrantfile from the project.
 It will install all dependencies and will create 'news' database for you.
-If you have vagrant up and running you can ignore steps 4 and 5).
+If you have vagrant up and running you can ignore steps 4 and 5.
+To have success installing VM on your coumputer visit: 1. *www.virtualbox.org* 2. *www.vagrantup.com*.)

 1. **apt-get update**
 2. **apt-get install git-core**